IvanKuria/second-brain/006 - Main Notes/Classes/2024-2025/CSE 130/Chapter 1.md

 ### 4 Signs of Complexity

 1. Large number of *components*
-2. Large Number of *interconnections*
+2. Large number of *interconnections*
 3. Lots of *irregularities*
 4. Long description(*high information content*)